nesi/swc_lincoln2015/Git_Lessons/04-changes.md

 and stores a copy permanently inside the special `.git` directory.
-This permanent copy is called a [commit](reference.html#commit) (or [revision](reference.html#revision)) and its short identifier is `f22b25e` (Your commit may have another identifier.)
+This permanent copy is called a [commit](reference.html#commit) (or [revision](reference.html#revision)) and its short identifier is `f22b25e` (Your commit may have a different identifier.)

 We use the `-m` flag (for "message") to record a short, descriptive, and specific comment that will help us remember later on what we did and why.